dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 invest more, and produce less, as a committer than a regular developer submitting pull requests.

-As a committer your code is subject to the same review and commit restrictions as regular committers.
-You must exercise greater caution that most people in what you submit and include in the project.
+As a committer, your code is subject to the same review and commit restrictions as regular committers.
+You must exercise greater caution than most people in what you submit and include in the project.

-On the other hand you have several additional responsibilities over and above those of a regular developer:
+On the other hand, you have several additional responsibilities over and above those of a regular developer:
-1. You are responsible for reviewing and voting on inclusion of code from other developers.
+1. You are responsible for reviewing and voting on the inclusion of code from other developers.
 	* You are responsible for giving constructive feedback that action can be taken on when code isn't quite there yet
 2. You are responsible for ensuring that quality, tested code is committed.
 3. You are responsible for ensuring that code merges into the appropriate branch.
 4. You are responsible for ensuring that our community is diverse, accepting, and friendly.
 5. You are responsible for voting in a timely fashion, where required.